cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/04-cost-estimates.md

 We have run through an example of CMS open data processing on public cloud resources.
 Now it is time for some preliminary considerations on costs.

 ## Cost and time
 The charges in cloud computing come from the cluster, disk space, and networking.
 They are based on the time that resources are available and/or on their size.
-An example of billing details for some days of testing:
+An example of billing details covering the preparations and the first cloud tutorial session:

 <img src="../fig/billing.png" alt="Billing details" width="550" />